-- 5.1 Provide public information about District's land acquisition goals and capital improvement needs and accomplishments. - 5.2 Educate the public on the financial challenges faced by the District, the facilities and services subsidized entirely by tax dollars, and how fees and charges for other facilities, programs and services help to recover part or all of the cost of those services. - 6.
-Promote expanded public awareness and use of the District's education and outdoor recreation facilities and programs. - 6.1 Coordinate market research on public programs and special events, educational exhibits and public information preferences. - 6.2 Send targeted promotion to residents who have recently moved to or within Lake County. - 6.3 Maximize public information and cross-promotion opportunities at District facilities and events, and among current visitors and program participants. - 6.4 Utilize the District website and programming to grow the District email lists and continue to expand targeted email promotion, and use other new media technologies to improve marketing, advertising and promotional capabilities, and continue to reduce the number of printed materials used by the District where possible. - 7.
-Increase the number of Lake County schools that participate in an educational experience by 5%, to foster future generations of stewards, users and supporters.
+- 5.1 Promote visitor and community engagement with the District using person-to-person, print and online methods.
+Analyze feedback and statistics from all communication methods to better understand how to engage the community in a way that will promote use and support - 5.15.2 Provide public information about District's land acquisition goals and capital improvement needs and accomplishments. - 5.25.3 Educate the public on the financial challenges faced by the District, the facilities and services subsidized entirely by tax dollars, and how fees and charges for other facilities, programs and services help to recover part or all of the cost of those services -and on how their contributions can help extend and accelerate the work of the District.

+6. Promote expanded public awareness and use of the District's education and outdoor recreation facilities and programs.

+- 6.1 Coordinate market research on public programs and special events, educational exhibits and public information preferences. - 6.2 Send targeted promotion to residents who have recently moved to or within Lake County. - 6.3 Maximize public information and cross-promotion opportunities at District facilities and events, and among current visitors and program participants. - 6.4 Utilize the District website and programming to grow the District email lists and continue to expand targeted email promotion, and use other new media technologies to improve marketing, advertising and promotional capabilities.
+C, and continue to analyze the mix of print, digital and person-to-person communication methods, to make the most effective use of each and to create a balance of messaging formats.to reduce the number of printed materials used by the District where possible. - 7.
+Increase the number of Lake County schools that participate in an educational experience by 5%, to foster future generations of stewards, users and supporters. - 8.
+Analyze a District membership program.